-7) If my institution is a GASB-reporter, where should my institution report the gain or loss on the sale of a plant asset?
+If my institution is a GASB-reporter, where should my institution report the gain or loss on the sale or disposal of a plant asset?

-Such components in the changes in the net assets of the institution should be reflected in Line 05 in Part D - Summary of Changes in Net Assets.
-Although this line is a calculated value that is entitled, Adjustments to beginning net assets, this is the most appropriate place for these values to be captured (instead of as Other revenue or Other expenses in Part B or C).
-Although this type of transaction is NOT an adjustment to beginning net assets, this is the best place for it to be captured in the IPEDS finance component for comparability with FASB-reporters.
-Additionally, institutions having such type of transactions should explain that in the context box available in Part D.
+Such components in the changes in the net assets of the institution should be reflected in Line 05 in Part D - Summary of Changes in Net Position.
+Although this line is a calculated value that is entitled, Adjustments to beginning net position, this is the most appropriate place for these values to be captured (instead of as Other revenue or Other expenses in Part B or C).
+Although this type of transaction is NOT an adjustment to beginning net position, this is the best place for it to be captured in the IPEDS finance component for comparability with FASB-reporters.
+Additionally, institutions having such type of transactions should explain that in the context box available in Part D. Do not include this amount in the reporting of Revenues or Expenses.

-8) What are discounts and allowances (Part E)?
+What are discounts and allowances (Part E-1)?
 (We don't discount our tuition.)

 Discounts and allowances are simply the part of scholarships used to pay institutional charges such as tuition and fees or room and board.
-The difference between total scholarships (reported in the top part of Part E) and net scholarships expenses (reported on Part C) is total discounts and allowances.
+The difference between total scholarships (reported in the top part of Part E-1) and net scholarships expenses (reported on Part C-1) is total discounts and allowances.

-9) What are operating versus nonoperating revenues?
+What are operating versus nonoperating revenues?